Corvette Stingray (concept car): Q-Corvette

 In the mid to late 1950s, Ed Cole, General Manager for Chevrolet, initiated a project called the Q-Chevrolet, a defining feature of which was to be a front-mounted engine and a rear-mounted transaxle.
 The Corvette development team began working on a Q-Corvette.

 Mitchell showed pictures of cars seen on his Italian trip to his design team headed by Bob Veryzer to illustrate his goals for the shape of the Q-Corvette.
 The design was determined by an internal competition, which was won by a sketch done by Brock.
 Brock was tasked with developing his sketch into a complete design for a coupe, while designer Chuck Pohlmann was given the same assignment, but for a convertible.
 Brock's coupe was assigned project number XP-84, while Pohlmann's convertible was XP-96.
 While both were based on Brock's original sketch, the designs diverged in some details in addition to their different roof lines.
 Full-size clay models of both were built by modeler John Bird.
 At this time Larry Shinoda was brought in to refine the design, adding details that would be needed if the car went into production.
 As the Q-Corvette was being readied to be presented to GM's board of directors, Frederic Donner replaced Harlow Curtice as chairman of GM.
 Donner's focus on improving profitability by cutting costs meant the end of expensive engineering projects.
-When the Q-Chevrolet project was cancelled, the Q-Corvette suffered the same fate.
+When the Q-Chevrolet project was cancelled, the Q-Corvette was as well.